Foia Foia language

 Foia Foia (Foyafoya), or Minanibai, is a Papuan language of Papua New Guinea, spoken in an area near the Omati River mouth in Ikobi Kairi and Goaribari Census districts (Gulf Province).

 Mahigi, a Foia Foia dialect documented in a word list by Cridland (1924), is now extinct.

 Locations

-Foia Foia is spoken in Bibisa village, Bamu Rural LLG, Western Province, Papua New Guinea.

-Minanbai is spoken in Moka and Pepeha villages of West Kikori Rural LLG, Gulf Province.
+Foia Foia is spoken in Bibisa village, Bamu Rural LLG, Western Province, Papua New Guinea, and in Moka and Pepeha villages of West Kikori Rural LLG, Gulf Province.